18F/guides/content/derisking/federal-field-guide/5-doing-the-work.md

 The role of government looks something like this:

 **Product Owner:** The government product owner (PO) works closely with the contractor development team to iteratively identify, build, and deliver functionality.
 The contract period of performance is static.
 The functionality to be delivered is discovered throughout the project and varies.
-The price the government pays–because of time and material contract type–is variable, based on team size and hours worked, within the confines of a not-to-exceed cost ceiling.
+The price the government pays — because of time and material contract type — is variable, based on team size and hours worked, within the confines of a not-to-exceed cost ceiling.
 The government PO has discretion over when and what functionality is delivered to end users.

 Transparency and open dialogue are paramount in agile practices.
 The government PO is a member of the development team and plays an active role in setting the vision, prioritizing user stories, and clearing the team's blockers.
 Alignment between the government and contractor happens daily, so misalignments are quickly identified and resolved.